DeveloperDowny/random_striver_sheet_question_opener/README.md

 ```

 - There are multiple problems with this approach apart from the extensibility problem
-- So, I decided to apply the [Factory Method](https://refactoring.guru/design-patterns/factory-method) Design Pattern and rewrite the code
+- So, I decided to apply the [Factory Method](https://refactoring.guru/design-patterns/factory-method) Design Pattern and rewrite the code (now found in v2.py)
 - Now, I have SheetHandler, an abstract base class (ABC)

 ```python